tigerabrodi/all-my-notes/cloud-resume.md

 To explain it in short, the book contains Chunks you should go through, which is basically all a part of building a fullstack project.
 You could describe each Chunk as a mini project in itself, but if you do finish all the Chunks, you will have a very comprehensive project to showcase in the end, and will have learned a lot of course.

+# My Plan

+I plan on trying to go through this resource quite quickly, and afterward build a fullstack side project myself with Remix and AWS services.

+I've always been a fan of trying to take the learnings from a resource, and then applying those to a whole new separate side project.

+It is gonna be fun!

 # Setting up AWS

 Before beginning anything, you will have to set up AWS.
 The book recommends a different approach, though, the approach I took I found easiest and quite straight-forward.
 Also, to mention, I'm using **IAM Identity Center** which is brand new, it was released like last month roughly as I'm writing this.